Frederick Ansah Botchway: Liberty Professionals

-Botchway started his Ghana Premier League career with Dansoman side Liberty Professionals.
+Botchway started his senior career with Dansoman side Liberty Professionals.
 Ahead of the 2015–16 season, he was promoted to the senior team.
-He made his professional debut on 1 June 2016 when he was brought on in the 80th minute during a 1–0 loss to Medeama SC.
+He made his professional debut on 1 June 2016 when he was brought on in the 80th minute during a 1–0 loss to Medeama.
 On 18 September 2016, he made his first start for the club and played the full 90 minutes in a 3–1 win over Bechem United.

-The following season, 2017 season, he became a key member of the side as he played 21 league matches and scored a goal.
-The goal was his debut league goal of which he scored on 8 October 2017 in a 4–2 victory over Berekum Chelsea.
-In 2018 season, Botchway played 7 out of the 15 league matches as the league was cancelled due to corruption scandal documentary Anas Number 12 exposé in relation to the Ghana Football Association.
-He played a major role in Liberty's 2019 GFA Special Competition campaign of which he played 13 out of 14 matches played and scored a goal to help Liberty place third, missing out on the Semi-final spot by two points.
-His performance during that campaign made him a transfer target for top teams including Asante Kotoko, Hearts of Oak and Legon Cities after his contract ended with Liberty.
+The following season, in 2017, he became an important member of the team, playing in 21 league matches and scoring one goal.
+The goal was his first league goal, which he scored after coming on as a substitute in a 4–2 victory over Berekum Chelsea on 8 October 2017.
+In the 2018 season, Botchway played 7 of the 15 league matches as the league was cancelled due to corruption scandal documentary Anas Number 12 exposé in relation to the Ghana Football Association.

+He played a major role in Liberty's 2019 GFA Special Competition campaign of which he played 13 of 14 matches played and scored a goal to help Liberty finish third, two points shy of a semi-finals.
+His performance during that campaign made him a transfer target for top teams such as Asante Kotoko, Hearts of Oak and Legon Cities after his contract with Liberty expired.
 At the end of his 4–year stay with the club he played 43 league matches and scored 2 goals.